ikolute/Crypton_test2/README.md

 9)You can transfer commision (only for owner)

-`npx hardhat getcommission --account private_key --address "address to withdraw winning sum" --amount "amount to withdraw (ether)" --network rinkeby`
+`npx hardhat transfercommission --account private_key --address "address to withdraw winning sum" --amount "amount to withdraw (ether)" --network rinkeby`

-10)You can get votes count total /n

-`npx hardhat getvotesсount --account private_key  --network rinkeby>`